persephone-tools/persephone/README.rst

 Persephone v0.4.2 (beta version)
 ================================

 **NOTE: This codebase is not actively maintained and development efforts are being placed elsewhere.
-If you're interested in training a speech recognition model using ELAN files, consider using [Elpis](https://github.com/CoEDL/elpis).
-If you're interested in phonetic transcription using an existing multilingual speech recognition model, consider trying https://www.dictate.app/.**
+If you're interested in training a language-specific speech recognition model using ELAN files, consider using Elpis (https://github.com/CoEDL/elpis/).
+If you're interested in general phonetic transcription using a pre-existing multilingual speech recognition model, consider trying (https://www.dictate.app/).**

 Persephone (/pərˈsɛfəni/) is an automatic phoneme transcription tool.
 Traditional speech recognition tools require a large pronunciation